khadas/khadas_docs/source/vim3/HowToSetupPcieUsbPort.md

 ![VIM3 PCIe/USB3.0 Block](/images/vim3/vim3_pcie_usb3_block.png)

-There are two ways to setup the `PCIe/USB3.0` port:
+There are three ways to setup the `PCIe/USB3.0` port:
 * Use [KBI](/vim3/KbiGuidance.html) to setup the port
+* Setup the port using the Android UI
-* Setup the port in Android/Ubuntu command line
+* Setup the port using the Android/Ubuntu command line

 ### Use KBI to setup the `PCIe/USB3.0` port
-You need to [setup the serial tool](/vim3/SetupSerialTool.html) and enter u-boot command line.
+You need to [setup the serial debug tool](/vim3/SetupSerialTool.html) and enter the u-boot command line.

 * Initialize the KBI: